[TOC]

 - Mistral AI Performance on Different Systems: User

-indicated that the performance of the A100 GPU was disappointingly slow. - Query about Running Mistral AI on a Specific Laptop:
+@builderxindicated that the performance of the A100 GPU was disappointingly slow. - Query about Running Mistral AI on a Specific Laptop:

-suggested they give it a try, noting that the optimal workflow would depend on their specific use case. - Inference Time for Mistral AI:
+@rorolembrouilleasked whether they could run a Mistral AI open source LLM on their Dell Precision 5500 laptop, which has a decent GPU.@frosty04212suggested they give it a try, noting that the optimal workflow would depend on their specific use case. - Inference Time for Mistral AI:

-responded that unless using an inefficient system, the inference time is more likely to be around 1 token/s. - Cost Analysis for Running Mistral AI on AWS:
+@rorolembrouillequeried if the computation could take hours in the worst case, to which@frosty04212responded that unless using an inefficient system, the inference time is more likely to be around 1 token/s. - Cost Analysis for Running Mistral AI on AWS:

-inquired if anyone had calculated the cost per token for running the Mistral AI on AWS or a similar cloud platform.
+@rorolembrouilleinquired if anyone had calculated the cost per token for running the Mistral AI on AWS or a similar cloud platform.
 No specific answer was provided in the messages.

 â· #finetuning (2 messages):